Skip Navigation

 Biological age

-Reflective of overall health.
-Recommends vitamin D, calorie restriction, lowering metabolic rate, meditation, physical activity, increasing antioxidant levels.
+This is based on your overall health.
+Recommendations include: vitamin D, calorie restriction, lowering metabolic rate, meditation, physical activity, and increasing antioxidant levels.

 Eye age

-Reflective of eye degeneration over time.
-Recommends decreasing inflammation and oxidization through limiting blue light and consuming vitamin A, green tea, and zinc.
+Your eye age is reflective of eye degeneration over time.
+MyToolbox Genomics suggests decreasing inflammation and oxidization by limiting blue light and consuming vitamin A, green tea, and zinc.

 Hearing age

-Reflective of auditory system aging, which is influenced by everything from environmental sound levels to prescription medications.
-Recommends folate and astaxanthin (an antioxidant).
+Hearing age is about auditory system aging, which is influenced by everything from environmental sound levels to prescription medications.
+The company recommends folate and astaxanthin (an antioxidant) for improving this.

 Memory age